Young Women Today Could Use a Dose of Wibby’s Self-Confidence

 Wibby: I thought you didn’t like football.

-Henry: I like hanging out with my friends, even if I don’t understand the actual game.
-I don’t really get the point of football.
+Henry: I like hanging out with my friends, even if I don’t really get the point of football.

 Wibby: Well, I’ll tell you a secret, Henry: Contrary to what you may have heard, you can get along just fine in this world without understanding one damned thing about football.